BreenMS/RNA-editing-in-CNS-cell-types/README.md

 # All data are available through an interactive Rshiny interface
 An Rshiny app enabling users to download sites based on a gene of interest:<br />
 https://breenms.shinyapps.io/CNS_RNA_Editing<br />
-Notably, all GTEx RNA editing matrices are downloadable through this Rshiny app.<br />
+Notably, all GTEx RNA editing matrices are downloadable through this Rshiny app as they were too large to be hosted through github.<br />

 # Supplemental Data Tables 1-11:
 Table S1.
 Alu editing index and hyper-editing across purified cortical cell populations.<br />